-Koni Class two key to escape Croatia were the Koni class Frigates VPBR-31 Beograd and VPBR-32 Podgorica formerly RF-31 Split and RF-32 Koper.
-Neither very large nor very modern, this ship cause NATO and Italy in particular grave concern as they are the most powerful threat ships based in the Mediterranean.
-The 4K33 "Osa-M" Surface to Air Missile (SAM) launcher, NATO designation SA-N-4 Gecko, has 20 reloads giving the ship a moderate missile umbrella out to about 13Km.
+Koni Class two key ships to escape Croatia were the Koni class Frigates VPBR-31 Beograd and VPBR-32 Podgorica formerly RF-31 Split and RF-32 Koper.
+Neither very large nor very modern, this ship still causes NATO and Italy in particular grave concern as they are the most potent threat ships permanently based in the Mediterranean.
+The 4K33 "Osa-M" Surface to Air Missile (SAM) launcher ( SA-N-4 Gecko), has 20 reloads giving the ship a moderate missile umbrella out to about 13Km.
 The ASW suite is decent and she carries 2x 76mm guns as well as 2x 30mm cannons acting as a last ditch Close in Weapons System (CIWS).

 Kotor Class These two ships were designed and built in Yugoslavia and were based on the Koni class with some improvements and repositioning of the Anti-Ship missiles.
-These ships displace about 25% less than the Koni class and are 9 meters shorter.
+They displace about 25% less than the Koni class and are 9 meters shorter.

 Končar Class These ships were completely designed and built in Yugoslavia as an eventual replacement for the Osa class.
-Firing an improved missile, the P-15 (S-N-2C) Styx SSM, the main improvement was to make these equivalent to the Soviet Osa II boats and more capable than the Osa I purchased in the ‘60s, they were also ten years newer than the Osa’s and helped to establish a modern shipbuilding industry in Yugoslavia.
+Firing an improved missile, the P-15 (S-N-2C) Styx SSM, the main improvement was to make these roughly equivalent to the Soviet Osa II boats and more capable than the Osa I purchased in the 1960s.
+They are also ten years newer than the Osa’s and helped to establish a modern shipbuilding industry in Yugoslavia.
 One ship was captured by the Croatians (RTOP-402, Vlado Ćetković) and put to use as the Šibenik.